tealgreen/test-repo/README.md

 # test-repo
-Just a test to learn how to use GitHab
+Just a test to learn how to use GitHub